-This is a lower intermediate grammar course of English.
-Emphasis is on not only reading comprehension, reading skills, and analysis of text.
-By learning these things, students can then use the concepts learned in their composition class.
-It is a 50 minute course meeting 5 days per week.
-Students must pass with a C, both a midterm exam and a comprehensive final exam as well as other interim assignments in order to continue to the next level of proficiency.
+This is a lower intermediate course integrating language skills for speakers who have functional English.
+Emphasis is on using vocabulary, listening, writing, and grammar learned in other courses in order to learn or review content which may be covered in a university general education class.
+Full participation in group and pair work is expected.
+Students must pass with a C, both a midterm exam and a comprehensive final exam as well as other interim assignments, in order to continue to the next level of proficiency.
+It is a 50 minute class meeting four days per week.